FOLLOW US

 • the region of Lakshadweep

-If you drink or possess alcohol in these states, you could be arrested without bail.
-Charges can carry a prison sentence of 5 to 10 years.
+If you drink or possess alcohol in these states, you could be arrested and held without bail.
+You could face a prison sentence of 5 to 10 years.

 Smoking and e-cigarette bans

-Smoking is banned in most public places.
-You should only smoke in designated smoking areas.
+It is illegal to smoke in most public places.
+Only smoke in designated smoking areas.

 E-cigarettes and related products are banned.
-You will be unable to buy e-cigarettes in India or bring them into the country.
+You cannot buy e-cigarettes in India or bring them into the country.

 Illegal drugs and prison sentences

 Do not get involved with any illegal drugs.
-Drugs are not categorised as they would be in the UK, into Class A, B and C. There is a minimum sentence of 6 months for possession of small amounts deemed for personal consumption only.
-A 10-year sentence for possession of other amounts applies.
-The judicial process is slow and being detained for several years whilst your case is processed is normal.
+Drugs are not categorised as they would be in the UK, into Class A, B and C and possession of any illegal drug could lead to sentencing.
+You could face a minimum sentence of 6 months for possession of small amounts deemed for personal consumption only, up to a 10-year sentence for other amounts.
+The judicial process is slow, and you could be detained for several years while your case is processed.

 Using cameras and binoculars in secure areas